-After her werewolf lover unexpectedly dies in an accident, a woman must find a way to raise the werewolf son and daughter that she had with him.
-But their inheritance of their father's traits proved to be a challenge for her.
+After her werewolf lover unexpectedly dies in an accident while hunting for food for their children, a young woman must find ways to raise the werewolf son and daughter that she had with him while keeping their trait hidden from society.

 Clinging to an unfinished letter written by her recently deceased father, young Momo moves with her mother from bustling Tokyo to the remote Japanese island of Shio.
 Upon their arrival, she...
 See full summary »

 The Clock family are four-inch-tall people who live anonymously in another family's residence, borrowing simple items to make their home.
-Life changes for the Clocks when their daughter, Arrietty, is discovered.
+Life changes for the Clocks when their teenage daughter, Arrietty, is discovered.

 Kenji Koiso, an eleventh grade math genius, agrees to take a summer job at the Nagano hometown of his crush, Natuski.
 When he arrives, he finds that her family have reunited to celebrate the 90th birthday of the family matriarch.
 His job is to pretend to be Natsuki's fiancé.
 Meanwhile, his attempt to solve a mathematical equation causes a parallel world's collision with earth.Written by

 19 of 34 people found this review helpful.